How to watch San Francisco Giants vs. Los Angeles Dodgers

-The San Francisco Giants kick off a four-game series against the Los Angeles Dodgers tonight at Dodger Stadium.
+The San Francisco Giants hope to even up the series against the Los Angeles Dodgers as they play game two of this four-game series at Dodger Stadium tonight.

-Taking the mound for the Giants will be left-hander Carlos Rodón, who enters tonight’s game with a 2.66 ERA, 2.14 FIP, with 131 strikeouts to 35 walks in 105 innings pitched.
-His last start was in the Giants’ 3-2 loss to the Milwaukee Brewers last Thursday, in which eh allowed just one run on eight hits with seven strikeouts and three walks in five innings pitched.
+Taking the mound for the Giants will be right-hander Logan Webb, who enters today’s game with a 2.83 ERA, 3.09 FIP, with 101 strikeouts to 28 walks in 117.2 innings pitched.
+His last start was in the Giants’ 9-5 win over the Milwaukee Brewers on Sunday, in which he allowed two runs on four hits with five strikeouts and two walks in six innings.

-He’ll be facing off against Dodgers right-hander Mitch White, who enters today’s game with a 4.20 ERA (nice), 4.25 FIP, with 42 strikeouts to 17 walks in 45 innings pitched.
-His last start was in the Dodgers’ 7-6 loss to the St. Louis Cardinals last Tuesday, in which he allowed six runs on 10 hits with three strikeouts and two walks in five innings.
+He’ll be facing off against Dodgers left-hander Tyler Anderson, who enters today’s game with a 2.96 ERA, 3.33 FIP, with 81 strikeouts to 17 walks in 97.1 innings pitched.
+His last start was in the Dodgers’ 4-0 win over the St. Louis Cardinals last Thursday, in which he allowed three hits and two walks with four strikeouts in six innings.

 Where: Dodger Stadium, Los Angeles, California